Optional preferential voting

 Ranked-voting systems typically use a ballot paper in which the voter is required to write numbers 1, 2, 3, etc. opposite the name of the candidate who is their first, second, third, etc. preference.
 In OPV and semi-optional systems, candidates not explicitly ranked by the voter are implicitly ranked lower than all numbered candidates.
 Some OPV jurisdictions permit a ballot expressing a single preference to use some other mark than the digit '1', such as a cross or tick-mark, opposite the preferred candidate's name, on the basis that the voter's intention is clear; other do not, arguing for example that an 'X' might be an expression of dislike.
 FPV may not be possible if write-in candidates are allowed.

 In a transferable-vote system like the single transferable vote (STV) or instant runoff voting (IRV), a ballot is initially allocated to the first-preference candidate but if the first preference candidate is elected or found to be un-electable, the vote may be transferred one or more times to successively lower preferences.
 If there is no lower preference available when such a transfer is applicable, the ballot is said to be exhausted.

 FPV prevents exhausted ballots.
 On the other hand, FPV increases the risk of invalid ballots: the more numbers a voter is required to mark, the greater the opportunity for mistakes, by repeating or skipping numbers or skipping candidates.

-Ranked vote systems vary in that some cast aside, at the start of the vote count, a ballot not correctly filled out but other systems allow a vote even if not fully and correctly marked to be used until the first mistake annuls the ballot.
-That was the case in federal Australian elections prior to 1998 (a Langer vote) but after 1998 Australia classified those votes as informal (invalid).
-Australia now allows ballots to express less than complete preferences (optional preferential voting) for Senate elections but full preferential voting is still used in the instant-runoff voting system used to elect members of Australia's House of Representatives.
+Ranked vote systems vary in that some cast aside, at the start of the vote count, a ballot not correctly filled out, while other systems allow a ballot, even if not fully and correctly marked, to be used until the first mistake annuls the ballot.
+That was the case in federal Australian elections prior to 1998 (a Langer vote).
+But after 1998, Australia classified those votes as informal (invalid) from the start.
+Australia now allows ballots to express less than complete preferences (optional preferential voting) for Senate elections.
+Full preferential voting is still used in the instant-runoff voting system used to elect members of Australia's House of Representatives.